helyo-world/helyo.world/_drafts/howto-contribute-oss-with-git.md

 git rebase -i f64e8cb947190f08a52545321ee206f83b2d3cf0
 ```

-Following this command, git opens your favorite text editor and show something similar to this:
+Following this command, git opens your favorite text editor and shows something similar to this:

 ```
 pick 2d51466 first commit on forked repo